physics-chalmers/tif285/doc/LectureNotes/_build/html/_sources/content/MachineLearning/NeuralNet/NeuralNet.md

 type of NN due the unusual activation functions.

 <!-- !split -->
-## Multilayer perceptrons
+## Neural network architecture

-The *multilayer perceptron* (MLP) is a very popular, and easy to implement approach, to deep learning.
-It consists of
+Let us restrict ourselves in this lecture to feed-forward ANNs.
+The term *multilayer perceptron* (MLP) is used ambiguously in the literature, sometimes loosely to mean any feedforward ANN, sometimes strictly to refer to networks composed of multiple layers of perceptrons (with threshold activation).
+A general MLP consists of

 1. a neural network with one or more layers of nodes between the input and the output nodes.
 2. the multilayer network structure, or architecture, or topology, consists of an input layer, one or more hidden layers, and one output layer.
 3. the input nodes pass values to the first hidden layer, its nodes pass the information on to the second and so on till we reach the output layer.